rohe/openid4v/examples/entities/README.md

 There is a set of information that must be the same in different places in the setup.
 All the superiors must know the entity_id and the federation keys of its subordinates.
-I would also benfit from knowing the entity types of its subordinates and if they in their turn are intermediates.
+I would also benefit from knowing the entity types of its subordinates and if they in their turn are intermediates.

 All of this can be accomplished by using the script `setup.py`.

 `setup.py` **MUST** be run before you attempt to start the entities.

+`setup.py` will create files in the entities directories.

 # Testing and verifying the example federation